mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Print Results in the REPL
 Users can utilize any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
-For example, to create a bus data with the desired units, users can use the following function:
+For example, to create bus data with the desired units, users can use the following function:
 ```@example dcopfpower
 @voltage(pu, deg)
 @power(MW, MVAr)